 - 1. Appointed local area coordinators in our Community Plus team and begun making more connections between people in their communities and local activities. - 2.
 Launched two new victim's hubs in North Kirklees (Dewsbury and Batley), with Safer Kirklees working in partnership with Victim Support. - 3.
 Delivered 673 events, projects, workshops and training sessions and engaged 12,187 people to develop strong effective relationships which sustain community engagement, cohesion and connectedness. - 4.
-Joined the Intercultural Cities network to help make sure all our policies and practices promote inclusion and diversity. - 5.
-Developed the #KirkleesWelcomes approach with support from a wide range of council services and local partners, and funding from MHCLG, to be clear Kirklees is a place of welcome, and support people to settle, orientate and access the support they need. - 6.
-Used the Place-Standard in Golcar and Shepley to help local people have a discussion about their ambitions for their places.
+Joined the Intercultural Cities network to help make sure all our policies and practices promote inclusion and diversity. - Developed the #KirkleesWelcomes approach with support from a wide range of council services and local partners, and funding from MHCLG, to be clear Kirklees is a place of welcome, and support people to settle, orientate and access the support they need. - 6.
+Used the Place-Standard in Golcar and Shepley to help local people have a discussion about their ambitions for their places. - 7.
+Working with the voluntary and community sector, developed a multi-agency approach to gangs that has supported individuals identified as being at risk of gang affiliation through identifying and addressing risk factors. - 8.
+A single point of contact for children and young people who have been identified as at risk of exploitation, encompassing sexual, criminal and gang related exploitation has been developed.
+Following identification of risk, bespoke multi-agency strategies are put in place to mitigate the risk of exploitation and reduce young people's vulnerabilities.

-- 1. Help to build community capacity, and increasing the amount of voluntary and community activity across the district, in order to increase community connectivity, wellbeing and cohesion. - 2.
+- Help to build community capacity, and increasing the amount of voluntary and community activity across the district, in order to increase community connectivity, wellbeing and cohesion. - 2.
 Develop our approach to citizen engagement, working with communities in ways that reflect the diversity of the towns, villages and people of Kirklees so they are actively involved in the decisions that affect them, and developing relationships and partnership working with community hubs. - 3.
 Deliver investment in the voluntary and community sector in order to increase and coordinate the resources and assets that are available and maximise their impact. - 4.
 Make it clear that safeguarding is everyone's responsibility, by joining up with partners including schools, ensuring children and adults have good access to well informed advice, support and decision making from social work professionals, and there are effective, timely and proportionate responses when abuse or neglect occur.